AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/function_transforms.md

    - The signature hash is computed using `compute_fn_signature_hash`
    - The placeholder in the contract interface is replaced with the computed hash

 This process ensures that each function in the contract has a unique, deterministic signature based on its name and parameter types.
-They are compatible with Ethereum's function selector mechanism.
+They are inspired by Solidity's function selector mechanism.

 ## Contract artifacts